 Are your events open to beginners?
 Are there more informal events for beginners?

+The beginners session is 6 PM Mondays.
 All of our events are fairly informal and are open to the public and beginners (though for our retreat events, we generally ask people to register).
 We encourage beginners to investigate a variety of area groups to find one that’s right for them.

 Does the Kent Zendo offer meditation classes or lessons?